internetarchive/dweb-mirror/USING.md

 ## Using the page

 Whichever of these works it should bring you to your `local` start page.
+You can get back here at any time, via the `Local` button.

 If you have used the Internet Archive then the interface will be familiar, but there are a few differences to support offline use.